It is late afternoon here in Tulsa, Oklahoma. The day has been a dreary, rainy blur. For some reason I was sick all night. As was Charlie.

 The pups were snoring beside me.

-It began to become light out.
+It began to get light out.
 The objects around me began to be take on a familiar shape.

 Today I am slow.
 My usually energetic self is moving along like a snail.
 If only I could sleep in daytime, I might feel more rested.
 But that is an escape I never seem to find.